matiasraisanen/auth0ScriptEditorExpander/README.md

 2. Activate developer mode using the toggle on the top right.
 ![devmode](./images/devmode.png)

-3. Click the "Load unpackaged"-button that just popped up and select `./extensionCode`-folder
+3. Click the "Load unpackaged"-button that just popped up and select `./extensionCode`-folder from this repo.

 4. Extension is now enabled.
 Reload auth0 site if it does not work.